SotaYoshida/BCGP_ECI/README.md

 This code works at least in the following environment:
 macOS Catalina 10.15.3
 Julia v1.3.1, v1.4.2

-One can obtain the published FCI results from
-・(N3LO) M. K. G. Kruse, E. D. Jurgenson, P. Navrátil, B. R. Barrett, and W. E. Ormand, Phys.
-Rev. C 87, 044301 (2013).
-・(JISP16/NNLOopt) I. J. Shin, Y. Kim, P. Maris, J. P. Vary, C. Forssén, J. Ro- tureau, and N. Michel, Journal of Physics G: Nuclear and Particle Physics 44, 075103 (2017).

-#### !!!!
-#### The author is not responsible for any type of troubles or damages caused by running the code.
+The author is not responsible for any type of troubles or damages caused by running the code.
-#### !!!!

 #### Input format
 <run.jl>: settings for Monte Carlo sampling etc.